to-ie/to-ie.github.io/_posts/2022-11-15-it-is-raining-in-dublin.md

 - Forum: for user's meetup organisation, feedback, community building.
 - Mailing list: to inform users that the weather will be bad over the week end
 - Search by city

+## Notes
+- Make the ideas publicly available (title)
+- User needs to be logged in to:
+  - suggest new ideas
+  - save ideas
+  - vote on ideas
+  - see ideas description
+- Keep the UI super simple

 ## Mockup
 ![mockup](/img/blog-posts/raining.jpg)